thimpat/analogger/README.md

 <br/>

 ### Generate another AnaLogger instance
-If you want to have different logger for with different purposes, you can create multiple instances.
+If you want to have different logger with different purposes, you can create multiple instances.
-You may want to have a looger that writes to a file specific information, while another one sends its logs to a remote server.
+You may want to have a logger that writes to a file specific information, while another one sends its logs to a remote server for instance.

 ```javascript
 // Get the class first